Allison Janney: 1989–1998: Early roles and Broadway debut

-1999–2007: Critical recognition and The West Wing
+1999–2006: The West Wing and acclaim

 After a decade of small and uncredited parts, Janney had her breakthrough when she was cast as White House Press Secretary C. J. Cregg in the NBC political drama The West Wing.
 Creator Aaron Sorkin called Janney to audition for the role after seeing her in the film Primary Colors.
 Loosely based on Dee Dee Myers, the press secretary during Clinton administration, C. J. is a National Merit Scholar who ultimately succeeds Leo McGarry as White House Chief of Staff.
 Writing for The Atlantic, John Reid says that "her capability and combination of strength and simple compassion represented the fantasy of the Bartlet White House better than anyone."
 The publication also ranks her as the best character from the series.
 In their ranking of the best characters from all the television series created by Sorkin, Vulture, ranks C. J. at No. 2 and says; "If all the Sorkin women were as classy, self-assured, and legitimately funny (the turkey pardon!) as C. J., we'd never have had the Sorkin woman argument in the first place".
 For her portrayal of C. J. Cregg, Janney won four Primetime Emmy Awards, four Screen Actors Guild Award, a Satellite Award and four nominations for the Golden Globe Awards, making her the most awarded cast member of the series.

-2002–2011: Continued guest roles

-Janney guest starred on the sitcom Frasier in a 2002 episode Three Blind Dates and appeared in the short-lived Studio 60 on the Sunset Strip in a guest appearance as herself in the episode "The Disaster Show".
-In late 2009, she was chosen to play the role of Sheila Jackson in the pilot episode of Shameless, but when Showtime picked up the series, she was replaced after the pilot by Joan Cusack.
-In 2010, Janney appeared as Allison Pearson in In Plain Sight.
-In May 2010, she appeared in the antepenultimate episode of the ABC television series Lost as the adoptive mother of the show's two mythological opponents, Jacob and The Man in Black.
-She starred in the ABC network comedy Mr. Sunshine.
-The series, which was created by Matthew Perry, was a mid-season replacement for the 2010–11 television season.
+For the last of these she won the Screen Actors Guild Award and Critics' Choice Movie Award for Best Acting Ensemble.